CommonGateway/PetStore/README.md

 To use this repository as a template, hit `Use this template` in the top right corner of the repository and select the `user/organisation` and name under which you would like to set up your new repository.
 After creating your new repository, please follow these steps:

-- Replace the `OAS` file in the repository root with your own API definition
+- Replace the OAS file in the repository root with your own OpenAPI Specification (see [create or edit your OpenAPI Specification](#Create or edit your OpenAPI Specification) if you dont have a OAS).
-- Replace `.github/workflows/tests.yml` with:

-    ```yaml
-    # This is a workflow to automatically test the validity of your OAS definitions and the Common Gateway's ability to provide an API for them
-    name: Automated Testing
-    # Controls when the workflow will run on:
-    # Triggers the workflow on push or pull request events but only for the "main" branch
-   push:
-     branches: [ "main" ]
-   pull_request:
-     branches: [ "main" ]

-   # Allows you to run this workflow manually from the Actions tab
-   workflow_dispatch:

-    # Uses the default testing workflow from https://github.com/CommonGateway/PetStoreAPI
-    jobs:
-      call-testing-workflow-from-default-pet-store-api:
-        uses: CommonGateway/PetStoreAPI/.github/workflows/tests.yml@main
-    ```

 - Open the `publiccode` file and update the `name`, `description` and `urls` accordingly (dont forget to update the urls in the description section)
 - Open the README.md file alter it to suit your project (don't forget to update the UR: of the status badge) If you want your API to be downloadable through the Common Gateway API store make sure that your repository is set to public